 Although you can put foil in the air fryer, I do not think it is necessary for this recipe.
 The basket is very easy to clean and the meatballs do not make much of a mess.

-Yes, you can cook frozen meatballs in the air fryer.
-Preheat the air fryer to 400 degrees F. Place frozen meatballs in a single layer in an air fryer basket coated with non-stick spray.
+Yes, frozen meatballs are good in the air fryer.
+Preheat the air fryer to 400 degrees F. Place frozen meatballs in a single layer in an air fryer basket coated with non-stick cooking spray.
 Spray the top of the meatballs too.
-Cook for 9 to 11 minutes, until cooked through.
+Cook for 9 to 11 minutes, until cooked through (make sure the air fryer meatballs temperature is 165 degrees F).
 Repeat with any remaining meatballs.

 Fried meatballs give you a nice, crispy exterior, but they are very hands-on to make, can be a mess to clean, and are oily.
 Baked meatballs are cleaner and leaner.
 The air fryer gives you the best of both worlds!
 They are crispy inside and tender inside (like fried meatballs) but use very little fat or oil (like baked meatballs).